gvwilson/sdxpy/src/bonus/index.md

 *This material extends [%x lint %].*

-For our last example of finding things, let's build a tool that tells us which methods are defined in which classes.
+In order to keep track of the code we wrote for this book, we built a tool that reports which methods are defined or redefined in which classes.
-(We used a tool like this when writing this book to keep track of examples that evolved step by step.)
+To show how it works,
-Here's a test file that defines four classes, each of which defines or redefines some methods:
+this file that defines four classes, each of which defines or redefines some methods:

 [% inc file="inheritance_example.py" %]

-As before,
+As in [%x lint %],
 our class's constructor creates a stack to keep track of where we are.
 It also creates a couple of dictionaries to keep track of how classes inherit from each other